Observers for compressible Navier-Stokes equation

-The main aim of this work is to develop an observer for a class of PDE inspired by earth system applications, all of which use some approximations of Navier-Stokes equations for fluid flow.
-In particular, we propose an observer for the nonlinear PDE [equations~\eqref{eqrhou}] describing the evolution of a compressible, adiabatic fluid whose velocity field is observed either fully or partially.
-Our main theoretical result, Proposition (\ref{mainprop}), supported by extensive numerical results (section~\ref{sec-numeric}), is that in the case of complete observations of the velocity, an appropriate choice of parameters leads to convergence of the observer to the true solution at any prescribed rate for arbitrarily large but finite number of Fourier modes.
+Our main theoretical result, theorem~\ref{mainprop}, supported by extensive numerical results of the one dimensional system (section~\ref{sec-numeric}), is that in the case of complete observations of the velocity, an appropriate choice of parameters leads to convergence of the observer to the true solution at any prescribed rate for arbitrarily large but finite number of Fourier modes.

 There has been some work on developing observers for Navier-Stokes based systems.
 The papers \cite{vazquezMHD, johna:PODobs, parkguay:estimation} work with finite dimensional approximations of the PDE involved whereas we work with the full PDE itself.
 A completely different approach based on developing observers using appropriate continuous time limits of discrete time 3D-var or Kalman filter is developed in a series of papers \cite{kls14, lss14, blsz13} and also in \cite{bessaih:contDA, albanez:contDA, farhat:contDA, olsontiti03, hayden2011:discreteda, azouani:continuousDA}.
 All these papers are in the context of incompressible flows.
 Here we deal with the compressible model, a coupled system for density and velocity.
 The linearized system consists of a hyperbolic and parabolic PDE.
 This coupling of mixed types poses some difficulties in tackling the system theoretically, in particular the full nonlinear system, unlike in the case of incompressible Navier-Stokes system.
-We refer \cite{Erve} and \cite{Chow}), where these difficulties have been overcome for the nonlinear system, with highly involved techniques.
+We refer to \cite{Erve} and \cite{Chow}, where these difficulties have been overcome for the nonlinear system, with highly involved techniques.
 In the case of the linearized system around constant steady states, we manage using Fourier series.
 One of the main contributions of this paper is that we also derive the decay rates for the convergence of the observers and indeed find observers that can decay arbitrarily fast.
 Since Navier-Stokes based PDE are commonly used in practical data assimilation problems in earth sciences, our work has the potential to be directly relevant to these applications, as we discuss in section~\ref{sec-conclude}.